timjbray/jekyll-now/_posts/2019-06-02-Measuring-software-delivery.md

 ## Data driven decisions

-I like how these metrics all overlap.
+I like how these metrics all overlap & encourage a DevOps culture.

 They each give insight into the full product engineering process as well as each critical component (customer satisfaction, engineering efficiency, quality & production).
-This overlap increases the quality of each metric and increases the ability to track over time.
+The overlap increases the quality of each metric and increases the ability to track over time.
 Which is the whole aim - tracking software delivery or *velocity* over time.

-Next time someone complains about product velocity not being as fast as it should be - just bring out these numbers and have discussions based on real data, not hearsay!
+When tracking over time, they give an early indication of software delivery issues or decreasing product velocity.
+All based on real data, not opinion or hearsay!